vertilia/deploy/README.md

 ```

 Here, `site.net` and `example.com` are configured as doc roots for corresponding sites in Apache.
 These are symlinks
-pointing to timestamped folders with real releases.
+pointing to timestamped folders with real builds.

 ### Corresponding sources are cloned as git working directories